asbor/iu-project-software-engineering/documents/00-Development-Journal/Week-02.md

 * Yesterday i noticed that the formatting of the Tables in the `markdown` files deviated substantially from the `pdf` output.
 I have been looking for a solution to this problem, and i have just found out that the amount of dashes (-) in the table translates to the width of the columns in the `pdf` output.
 I have now fixed the tables in the `markdown` files.
 * Also R tends to be very sensitive to its packages, and i have been trying to resolve several issues with these.
 As of now, i believe all packages have been correctly installed, updated, upgraded and all the paths between the packages are correct.
 This tends to be very time consuming, but once it is done, i will be able to focus on the actual development of the project.
+* I have finally come to the enevitable conclusion that i will have to put the R Markdown/Bookdown approach to rest.
+This is the third project where i have been using R Markdown/Bookdown, and allthough i was sucessful in the previouse two projects, it was not without its never ending struggle to debug and fix issues that arose.
+In retrospect, i believe i have learned a lot from using R Markdown/Bookdown, but i have also come to the conclusion that it is not the right tool for this project.
+I will now focus on building the documentation in a more straight forward way, and i will use the `markdown` files as a base for the documentation.

 ### Which challenges did I encounter?